Year-Over-Year Explained With Its Pros and Cons

 Easy to calculate; no need for spreadsheet or financial calculator

-States results in percentage terms for ease of comparison across different-sized companies
+States results in percentage terms for an easy comparison across different-sized companies

-Offers meaningless result if one time period had negative growth
+Offers meaningless results if one time period had negative growth

 Provides more meaning when trends are observed over several calculated periods